 I got pretty lucky with my rental property.
 When I purchased the house in 2011, it was near the bottom of the market.
 I think only one house of the same floor plan sold for less in my neighborhood, ever.
 Within 12 months of my purchase, thanks to a huge resurgence in the market, the house was valued at considerably more than I had purchased it for.
 SWEEEEET!!!

 The rental market has remained strong since my purchase.
 I’ve been able to charge rent that considerably exceeds my obligations each month.
 My obligations are the mortgage, taxes, insurance, property management, and an Emergency Fund.
 That’s right, my rental property has its own, separate Emergency Fund.
 I’ve already built up a hefty Emergency Fund that would cover eight months of vacancy plus a major expense (think, roof replacement or replacing all appliances at once).
-So for now, I’m taking the entire profit each month and counting it as income.
-If I ever use the Emergency Fund, I will stop taking the money as income while I rebuild the fund.
+So for now, I’m taking the entire profit each month and putting it into an account to either buy another property or pay off the mortgage early.

 5. Blog income